OCamlPro/alt-ergo/docs/sphinx_docs/Model_generation.md

 Completeness for the following constructs is only guaranteed with certain command-line flags:

- - Conversions operators between integers and reals require the `--enable-theories ria` flag
+ - Conversions operators from integers to reals `real_of_int` and `real_is_int` require the `--enable-theories ria` flag

  - Floating-point primitives (`ae.round`, `ae.float32` etc. in the SMT-LIB
    language; `float`, `float32` and `float64` in the native language) require the `--enable-theories fpa` flag

-Model generation is known to be sometimes incomplete in the presence of arrays.
+Model generation is known to be sometimes incomplete in the presence of arrays, and is incomplete for the `integer_round` function.

 ## Examples